Our plans to switch off 3G

 Emergency Alerts

-Our 4G and 5G networks also carry Emergency Alerts – a free service from the UK government.
+Our 4G and 5G networks carry Emergency Alerts – a free service from the UK government.
 They warn you if there’s a severe danger to life or property nearby.
 It may send alerts about anything from severe flooding and fires to terror attacks or public health emergencies.

 Lower energy consumption